ResearchObject/packaging_data_with_ro-crate/index.md

 :::::::::::::::::::::::::::::::::::::::::: prereq
 ## Prerequisites
-- Files and folder organization and using an editor/IDE
-- Files and folder organization and using a text editor or IDE such a [Visual Studio Code](https://code.visualstudio.com/)
+- Files and folder organization and using a text editor or IDE such as [Visual Studio Code](https://code.visualstudio.com/)
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ### Target Audience